 A day after the birth, provide the mama with a wormer.

-There isn’t too much else that we need to do after the birth other than ensuring that the doe is being a good mama, allowing her newborns to nurse, and providing proper care to them.
-I also like to periodically check on the mama’s health to ensure she’s doing well.
+There isn’t too much else that we need to do after the birth.
+Other than ensuring that the doe is being a good mama, providing proper care to her and the newborn, and allowing her newborns time to nurse.